 Joshua joined Watsi on December 31st, 2014.
 Five years ago, Joshua joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Joshua's most recent donation traveled 8,500 miles to support Jane, a loving mom-of-3 from Kenya, to fund gallstones surgery so she can live pain-free.
+Joshua's most recent donation traveled 8,500 miles to support Meshack, a helpful 6-year-old boy from Kenya, to fund clubfoot treatment so he can walk and play.

 Joshua has funded healthcare for 84 patients in 12 countries.